knutdrescher/BiofilmQ/docs/usage/parameter_calculation.rst

 Exclude objects from further calculations which are outside the specified range of a given parameter (e.g. to exclude very small objects, or objects at a particular location).

-Of course, the objects can only be filtered accordinig to parameters that have already been calculated at this stage of in the processing pipeline.
+Of course, the objects can only be filtered according to parameters that have already been calculated at this stage of in the processing pipeline.
 So you may have to run the parameter calculation at least twice.
 Each filter range is defined on a per-file basis.
 Use the button :guilabel:`Determine` for a graphical range selection.
 Use the button :guilabel:`Set for all` if you want to use the same range on all files in the *Files* panel.
 After filtering, objects outside the parameter range are excluded from further analysis, but are not permanently deleted.
 To undo a filtering operation simply filter again with a data range including all objects.